aex-141

 EditionLimit

-extension and MUST be triggered whenever a new template is created which specifies an edition limit.
+This event is defined by the mintable_templates extension and MUST be triggered whenever a new template is created which specifies an edition limit.

 The event arguments should be as follows: (template_id, edition_limit)

-EditionLimit(int, int)
+EditionLimit(int, int)template_id

 int